teched25xp264/teched2025-XP264/exercises/ex1/README.md

     C[Install helm] -- create kubeconfig with dynamic credentials --> D D(Setup Kube Context) -- kubeconfig permissions check --> E
     E(check permissions) -- the belows steps may differ from one worklow to another --> F(Other steps)

+    click B "http://www.github.com" "This is a tooltip for a link" _blank
 ```
 </p>
 </div>